 1 1/2 tsp baking powder (aluminum free if you can)

 1 cup vegan butter or margarine (softened)

 1 tsp vanilla

-Beat the sugar, soy milk and butter together, then add the vanilla.
+Beat the sugar and butter together, then add the vanilla.
 In a separate bowl, mix the remaining dry ingredients, then mix everything together with your hands.
 For best results, let the dough chill in the fridge for about 30-60.
 Flour your working surface liberally, roll out the dough and cut out your cookies. bake at 350 for 10-15.